Evergon: Selected public collections

 His work is included in many public collections, including the Canadian Museum of Contemporary Photography; the National Gallery of Canada; the Edmonton Art Gallery; the Agnes Etherington Art Centre, Kingston; Musée d'art contemporain de Montréal; the Art Institute of Chicago; the International Center of Photography, NY; George Eastman House, Rochester, NY; the Polaroid International Collection, Frankfurt, Germany; Musée de l'Élysée, Lausanne; and many others.

 Awards

 Evergon's work has been recognized with awards from the Canada Council and Petro-Canada.
 In 1986, he was the recipient of the Canada Council's Victor Martyn Lynch-Staunton Award for his work with large format photography and in 1990 he received the Petro-Canada's Art and Technology Award for his work in holography.

+Awarded the 2023 Governor General's Award in Visual and Media Arts for Artistic Achievement.